 Starmus V announces a star-studded 2019 line-up, featuring five original members of the Apollo Mission crew

-May-Britt Moser, Brian Cox and Arthur McDonald will join Tim Peake, Gennady Padalka and Nicole Stott at the fifth world-famous festival of science and art in Bern, Switzerland.
+May-Britt Moser, Brian Cox and Arthur McDonald will join Tim Peake, Gennady Padalka and Nicole Stott at the fifth world-famous festival of science and art in Zurich, Switzerland.

 Founder Garik Israelian said the fifth festival will also welcome Bill Anders, Charlie Duke, Rusty Schweickart, Al Worden and Walt Cunningham, five of the original Apollo Mission crew, and is designed to provoke tough questions about our place in the universe.
 “Next year marks the 50th anniversary of one of science’s most important milestones,” said Israelian.
 “It’s the right time to question the value of space discovery and how a growing understanding of the cosmos helps humanity to progress.”